FriendlyCaptcha/friendly-challenge/docs/browser_support.md

 <script src="https://cdn.jsdelivr.net/npm/object-assign-polyfill@0.1.0"></script>
 ```

 If you find any compatability issues please create a [**Github issue**](https://github.com/gzuidhof/friendly-challenge/issues).

-Very old browser support is not battle tested yet, if you need to support very old browsers in production you should provide a fallback to a different CAPTCHA for now.
+> Very old browser support is not battle tested yet, if you need to support very old browsers in production you should provide a fallback to a different CAPTCHA for now.

-### Compatability mode for the library
+## Compatability mode for the library

-If you are importing friendly-challenge into your own bundle and want to support old browsers (those that don't support ES2017) you should change your imports to be from `friendly-challenge/compat`.
+If you are importing *friendly-challenge* into your own bundle and want to support old browsers (those that don't support ES2017) you should change your imports to be from `friendly-challenge/compat`.
 For example:

 ```
 import {WidgetInstance} from 'friendly-challenge'
-// should be
+// change to
 import {WidgetInstance} from 'friendly-challenge/compat'
 ```

-Both imports are ES2017, so you should use a tool like Babel to transpile it to ES5 or below.
-The difference between these two imports is the webworker script which is included as a string in the source code, for the *compat* library it is ES5 compatible and includes necessary polyfills (at the cost of slighlty worse performance and an extra 3KB bundle size).
+Both imports are ES2017, use a tool like Babel to transpile it to ES5 or lower.
+The difference between these two imports is the webworker script which is included as a string.
+In the *compat* build it is ES5 compatible and includes necessary polyfills (at the cost of slighlty worse performance and an extra 3KB bundle size).

-### Old browser speed
+## Old browser speed
-The Javascript engine in old browsers is generally much slower than modern ones, the CAPTCHA may take one or more minutes to solve on very old browsers (>5 years old).
+The Javascript engine in old browsers is generally much slower than modern ones, the CAPTCHA may take a minute to solve on very old browsers (>5 years old).

-### Internet Explorer
+## Internet Explorer
 The FriendlyCaptcha widget does not support Internet Explorer out of the box.
 Some notes:
 * Technically, no features are used that prevent use in IE 10 or 11, it does work.
 * The issue is that you need to host the background worker script on your own domain as it can't be created from a string.